QF Social Enterprise Fellowship Program

 - Connect graduate and professional students across disciplines with the power of social enterprise and its potential for career opportunities and social impact

-- Develop a network of Social Enterprise Partners: community-based entities that work with students on meaningful projects to improve the lives of vulnerable people
+- Develop a network of host organizations: community-based entities that work with students on meaningful projects to improve the lives of vulnerable people

 - Strengthen coordination and collaboration within DU by highlighting and sharing faculty and staff research and initiatives connected with social enterprise

 Interested in hosting Social Enterprise Fellows?
 RFP Available!

 The Request for Proposals to host Social Enterprise Fellows is available here.
 The deadline is 5 p.m. on October 1, 2018.

 Twenty-three organizations applied to host teams of Social Enterprise Fellows from January through May of 2018, and the QF Social Enterprise Fellows selected six projects at five community organizations.

 Fellows will help Access Gallery develop a market for corporate artwork created by artists with disabilities.

 Fellows will create a business and community engagement strategy to support the Emily Griffith Technical College in opening its barbershop and salon to the public in April, 2018.

 Fellows will work to help this environmental education organization to focus its greenhouse-based social enterprise on appropriate markets.

 Social Enterprise Analysis: Fellows will work directly with social enterprises receiving support from The Denver Foundation to help them hone their business strategies and define their social impact.